who we are

 a bit more about who's involved

-The Sanctuary’s work is made possible by a small collective of Christian volunteers from different churches who are committed to loving God and loving others.
+The Sanctuary’s work is all made possible by Christian volunteers from different churches who are committed to loving God and loving others.

-- our regular and dispersed praying community who daily seek to catch God's heart for each one in seven billion and to explore how this can be communicated to - and created into resources for - the wider church in the UK and beyond through our online outward focused worship resources and leading the dispersed prayer rhythm) and with those who don't know him yet (through creative outreach projects)
+- our core team who daily seek to catch God's heart for each one in seven billion and to explore how this can be shared with the wider church (through developing outward focused worship resources and leading the dispersed prayer rhythm) and with those who don't know him yet (through creative outreach projects)

 - supporters who contribute in an ongoing way to our small running costs.

 Our Management Group was formalised in June 2012 and is now made up of three Trustees and two other members.
 The Management Group meets at least once a term and keeps in regular contact between these times.

 It carries the spiritual oversight and responsibility for keeping the Sanctuary focused on its core vision and mission, developing new thinking and practice and ensuring its volunteers and work get sufficient pastoral and practical support respectively.

 The Sanctuary’s Management Group